-11. DEFERRED INFLOWS OF RESOURCES
+8. DEFERRED INFLOWS OF RESOURCES

-In April 2009, the System entered into an Agreement (the "Agreement") with Areas USA FLTP, LLC (the "Operator") to reconstruct and operate the eight service plazas along the Mainline through January 2040.
-Pursuant to the Agreement, the System retains ownership of the assets and the Operator is required to return the assets in their original or enhanced condition.
+In April 2009, the System entered into an Agreement (the "Agreement") with Areas USA FLTP, LLC (the "Operator") to reconstruct and operate eight service plazas along the Mainline through January 2040.
+Pursuant to the Agreement, the System retains ownership of the assets (service plazas) and the Operator is required to return the assets in their original or enhanced condition.
 The concession fees per the Agreement are based on a fixed monthly rental payment, or a percentage of revenue generated, whichever is greater.
-At inception, the Operator was required to pay an initial deposit totaling \$0.2 million.
-As of June 30, 2015 and 2014, the deposit is refundable and is recorded in current liabilities.
-The System's obligations in the Agreement consist of monetary and nonmonetary assets and maintenance expense for limited areas.
-The Agreement meets all the criteria of GASB Statement No. 60.
+The Agreement meets all the criteria of GASB Statement No. 60 - Accounting and Financial Reporting for Service Concession Arrangements.